2021 Intern Cohort

 Cienna is from the ahupuaʻa of Keonepoko.
 Her professional internship is with the Kumuola Marine Science Education Center.
 Kumuola is a gathering place for students, researchers, and community members to reconnect with ʻāina (land, place).
 Each person who visits creates a lasting impact on the cultivation of loko iʻa, a vital native resource.
 The kuleana (responsibilities) she maintains at Kumuola is being a steward, researcher, and teacher.
 These three roles have exposed her to many learning opportunities that have shaped her into a more dynamic person.
 Her research at Kumuola will simultaneously fill knowledge gaps and teach students the importance of native habitats.
 Her favorite part of her internship experience is meeting a broad range of people, especially the students.
 Seeing their excitement and motivation to learn and work at Kumuola makes her love the journey she’s on even more.
 The most challenging work she has done as part of her internship is navigating the role of being a teacher.
 She has not experienced being in charge of a group of elementary students until Kumuola.
 It is a fun yet nerve-racking learning process.

-David is from Cleveland, Ohio.
-His professional internship is with Pahoehoe LLC, a new company that is aiming to develop a sustainable and community-centric agroforest and solar complex in Pahoa.
-As the sole intern and one of only three employees at Pahoehoe LLC, his roles are numerous.
-He is responsible for writing grants, coordinating with agroforestry consultants, developing an agroforestry layout and 10 year plan, conducting biodiversity surveys, working on community outreach, and more!
-He is also collaborating with a team at MIT to develop their ability to identify tree species using drone footage.
-It has been such a joy for him to challenge himself with the ins and outs of creating such a huge project from scratch.
-He is constantly learning new skills, meeting new people, and building his network.
-The most challenging part of his work so far has been coordinating between so many people across islands and the mainland.
+Vi is from Cleveland, Ohio.
+Their professional internship is with Pahoehoe LLC, a new company that is aiming to develop a sustainable and community-centric agroforest and solar complex in Pahoa.
+As the sole intern and one of only three employees at Pahoehoe LLC, their roles are numerous.
+They are responsible for writing grants, coordinating with agroforestry consultants, developing an agroforestry layout and 10 year plan, conducting biodiversity surveys, working on community outreach, and more!
+They are also collaborating with a team at MIT to develop their ability to identify tree species using drone footage.
+It has been such a joy for them to challenge themselves with the ins and outs of creating such a huge project from scratch.
+They are constantly learning new skills, meeting new people, and building their network.
+The most challenging part of their work so far has been coordinating between so many people across islands and the mainland.
 Everyone is so busy, and it is difficult to get everyone in the same (often virtual) place.

 Hannah Hartmann